Jorge Roeder: Early life

 Roeder was born in Lima, Peru and at 14 took cello and electric bass lessons.
 At 16, he went to Russia to further his study of the cello for a few months.
 At 18, he took up the double bass.
 In 2001, he was appointed assistant principal bassist for the Lima Philharmonic and Opera orchestras.

 As a fixture on the local rock scene, his first professional recording job was as bassist for the Lima heavy metal band, Ni Voz Ni Voto, on their self-titled debut album released in 2000.
 Roeder met trumpeter/educator Gabriel Alegría, and performed with him at the 2002 IAJE Conference.
 There he was noticed by Ken Schaphorst, chair of jazz studies at Boston's New England Conservatory, and was invited to audition for the school.

-In 2002, Roeder was given a scholarship to the New England Conservatory of Music to study jazz.
+In 2002, Roeder was given a scholarship New England Conservatory of Music to study jazz.
 Upon completion of his degree in 2005, he stayed in Boston two more years, before he moved to Brooklyn, New York and took gigs in the city's jazz scene.